 The yellow tag procedure normally should be used only where drawing corrections are involved.
-The yellow tag procedure >must< be used where the draftsman has objected to the drawing because of an informality such as improper shading or pale lines and has indicated that this can be corrected.
+The yellow tag procedure must be used where the draftsman has objected to the drawing because of an informality such as improper shading or pale lines and has indicated that this can be corrected.

-The yellow tag procedure should not normally be used in other situations where >corrected< drawings >have been filed but< have not been approved by the draftsman unless the examiner is quite sure that the draftsman will approve the new drawings or in the situation where the application was examined utilizing an informal drawing and the request for formal drawings was not made until the Notice of Allowability was mailed.
+The yellow tag procedure should not normally be used in other situations where corrected drawings have been filed but have not been approved by the draftsman unless the examiner is quite sure that the draftsman will approve the new drawings or in the situation where the application was examined utilizing an informal drawing and the request for formal drawings was not made until the Notice of Allowability was mailed.
 The yellow tag procedure should not be used in design applications where the drawings have not been approved by the draftsman because of shading problems which can arise.
 If the substitute drawings are not approved by the draftsman, the application should be promptly taken up for action by the examiner.

-To: DRAFTING BRANCH via OFFICE OF PUBLICATIONS Return to: OFFICE OF PUBLICATIONS Room 2-6C30 O.G.
-Fig Class Subclass PTO-1364 U.S. DEPT. of COMM.
+TIONS TING BRANCH via OFFICE of PUBLICA- OFFICE OF PUBLICATIONS •

+Return to.
+Room 2-6C30

+O.G.
+Fig. Serial no.

+Class Subclass Legione de

+PTO-1364 U.S. DEPT of COMM.
 Pat. & TM Office